Duane Chapman: Murder of Jerry Bowers Oliver

-Chapman served 18 months at the Texas State Penitentiary in Huntsville, Texas.
-While he was in prison, his first wife LaFonda divorced him and married his best friend.
-During his incarceration, he did field work and acted as the warden's barber.
-In a 2007 interview for Fox News, Chapman claimed that while serving his sentence, he tackled an inmate about to be shot for attempting to escape, and a congratulatory remark by a corrections officer inspired him to become a bounty hunter later.

-As a result of his felony conviction, Chapman is prohibited from owning firearms, and has been refused entry to the United Kingdom.
+In a 2007 interview with Fox News, Chapman said that while serving his sentence, he tackled an inmate about to be shot for attempting to escape, and a congratulatory remark by a corrections officer inspired him to become a bounty hunter later.
+As a result of his felony conviction, Chapman is prohibited from owning firearms and has been refused entry to the United Kingdom.